byt3bl33d3r/pyMalleableC2/README.md

 What are the differences between pyMalleableC2 and other projects of this nature?

 1. Parses profiles with [Lark](https://github.com/lark-parser/lark) using [eBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
-This approach is a lot more robust then using plain user defined regexes.
+This approach is a lot more robust then user defined regexes, templating engines or similar methods.
 2. Turns profiles into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) which can then be reconstructed back into source code.
 3. Because of the above, pyMalleableC2 allows you to build profiles programmatically or modify them on the fly.
 4. Allows you to validate the syntax of Malleable C2 profiles (Does not perform runtime checks, see the warning below.)